 2. Has Antimicrobial Effects and Protects Against Leaky Gut

 What are the effects of hydrochloric acid on the bacteria living within your gut?
-An article published in the journal PLOS One states, “Gastric acidity is likely a key factor shaping the diversity and composition of microbial communities found in the vertebrate gut.”
-(10)
+An article published in the journal PLOS One stated, “Gastric acidity is likely a key factor shaping the diversity and composition of microbial communities found in the vertebrate gut.”

-HCL helps maintain a very acidic environment in the digestive system, making it difficult for dangerous microbes to survive.
-(11) Gastric acid acts as a barrier against harmful microorganisms that can make their way into your gut.
+Hydrochloric acid helps maintain a very acidic environment in the digestive system, making it difficult for dangerous microbes to survive.
+Gastric acid acts as a barrier against harmful microorganisms that can make their way into your gut.
 We need gastric acid to protect us against developing various types of yeast, fungal and bacterial infections.

-Some studies suggest that HCL may also help break down food allergens into smaller molecules, making them less likely to cause negative reactions and autoimmune responses.
+Some studies suggest that hydrochloric acid may also help break down food allergens into smaller molecules, making them less likely to cause negative reactions and autoimmune responses.
 HCL is also helpful for preventing leaky gut syndrome because it’s needed in proper amounts (with pepsin) to digest proteins.

 If you’re deficient in hydrochloric acid, over time small particles may not be fully broken down, leading them to cause damage to the lining of your intestines (also called intestinal permeability) ,which triggers autoimmune reactions and widespread symptoms.
 Certain studies have also found a correlation between low stomach acidity and increased infection by Helicobacter pylori (H. pylori), which contributes to ulcers.